Flood Control: Sandbag Distribution and Use

 View Sandbag Pickup Locations in a larger map

-Full service location opened and staffed by City personnel, when directed, during moderate storm events that produce 2” of rainfall or less in 24 hours.
+Full service location opened and staffed by City personnel, when directed, during moderate storm events that produce at least 2” of rainfall in 24 hours.

-Self service locations are opened during an Action Level One Storm Event or greater, as designated by the City’s On-Call Storm Drainage Engineer.
-An Action Level One Storm Event is classified as a storm that produces rainfall greater than 2” in 24 hours and causes moderate street flooding.
+Self service locations are opened during a Level One Storm Event or greater, as designated by the City’s On-Call Storm Drainage Engineer.
+A Level One Storm Event is classified as a storm that produces rainfall greater than 2” in 24 hours and causes moderate street flooding.
 Self service locations will be opened during this time but are not usually staffed by City personnel.
 To find if these self service locations have been opened, please contact the City at (916) 687-3005.

 How to Fight Flooding at Home